Laugh Lines & Life Lessons

 This channel is about saying the quiet parts out loud.

-I’ve spent 50+ years learning how to survive things I never signed up for — from a traumatic childhood, living with mental health issues, to a shiny, toxic corporate career that nearly broke me.
-Thirty years in tech taught me how to navigate politics and reinvention.
-Real life taught me how to heal.
+I’ve spent 50+ years surviving things I never signed up for — a traumatic childhood, mental health struggles, and a shiny, toxic corporate career that nearly broke me.
+Thirty years in tech taught me how power, performance, and reinvention actually work.
+Real life taught me what it costs to stop performing.

 For questions about collaborations, 1:1's, workshops, or business inquiries: Sheila@SheilaHammond.com